Emphasis - General Program

 The BSEE degree program can be pursued with the manufacturing emphasis or no emphasis (general).
 In the manufacturing emphasis, a specific set of courses are rquired.
 For general, a broad choice of technical elective courses is available.

-Program Educational Objectives Based on our philosophy and goals the Faculty of the Department of Electrical Engineering have adopted the following Undergraduate Program Educational Objectives for graduates of the Bachelor of Science in Electrical Engineering (BSEE) undergraduate program.
+Based on our philosophy and goals the Faculty of the Department of Electrical and Computer Engineering have adopted the following Undergraduate Program Educational Objectives for graduates of the Bachelor of Science in Electrical Engineering (BSEE) undergraduate program.
 The graduates of the program will:

 - Demonstrate professional engineering competence by holding positions of increasing responsibility in industry and/or government;